ASK KNOX

 Tool call history — which tools were called, what inputs were provided, what results were returned — none of this is automatically accessible in a future session.

-Intermediate work product — files written to the ephemeral session file system, data parsed from web searches, analysis conducted on input documents — ephemeral unless explicitly saved to external storage or written to the memory tool.
+Intermediate work product — files written to the ephemeral session file system, data parsed from web searches, analysis conducted on input documents — ephemeral unless explicitly saved to external storage or written into an attached memory store.

 Agent state — there is no "agent state" that persists between sessions unless you explicitly design one.
 Each session is a fresh instantiation of the agent with its system prompt and any tools and skills configured at agent definition time.